 (1) The term "clearing" means, in the definition of discharges associated with construction activity, the removal of vegetation and/or disturbance of soil prior to grading or excavation in anticipation of construction activities.
-Clearing may also refer to wide area land disturbance in anticipation of non-construction activities; for instance, cleared forested land in order to convert forest land to pasture for wildlife management purposes.
+Clearing may also refer to wide area land disturbance in anticipation of nonconstruction activities; for instance, cleared forested land in order to convert forest land to pasture for wildlife management purposes.

-(2) The term "clearing" does not refer to clearing of vegetation along roadways, highways or powerlines for sight distance or other maintenance and/or safety concerns, or cold planing, milling, and/or removal of concrete and/or bituminous asphalt roadway pavement surfaces, or removal of vegetation for agricultural purposes in keeping with the Tennessee Water Quality Control Act.
+(2) The term "clearing" does not refer to clearing of vegetation along roadways, highways or powerlines for sight distance or other maintenance and/or safety concerns, or cold planing, milling, and/or removal of concrete and/or bituminous asphalt roadway pavement surfaces.